-For example, you could have a form on your website labeled “click on this guide here” for the benefit of anyone who wants to know how they can complain about their recent teeth whitening session in your clinic.
+For example, you could have a form on your website labeled “click here” for the benefit of anyone who wants to know who they can approach about their recent consultation in your clinic.
 Or, you could have printed forms handed out to patients after a dental session that they can fill out.

-Doing so enables you to find out problems that might derail your smoothly-progressing dental practice, which you can then quickly address.
+Doing so enables you to come up with solutions to problems that might derail your smoothly-progressing dental practice, which you can then quickly address.

 2. Get Yourself Certified